 Is it OK to put straight antifreeze in your car?

-Using pure antifreeze inside your vehicle’s cooling system causes that system to lose about 35 percent of its ability to transfer heat versus a proper mixture of antifreeze and water.
+Using pure antifreeze inside your vehicle’s cooling system causes it to lose about 35 percent of its ability to transfer heat compared to a proper mixture of antifreeze and water.
 For this reason, you should not run your vehicle on pure antifreeze.

 Can you mix bleach with RV antifreeze?